eduardlio/learn-js-through-web/readme.md

 - No.

-Because you don't free bees.
+Because you don't free BEES.
-You keep bees.
+You keep BEES.
 Not only that,

 it seems you thought a bear would be